-Cash Flows of a start-up small business are inherently problematic.
-A small business owner especially if it is a startup owner, could easily forget the importance of cash flow management while concentrating on sales agreements and legal and other administrative issues.
+The Cash Flows of a start-up small business are inherently problematic.
+A small business owner especially if it is a startup owner, could easily forget the importance of cash flow management.
+This is because they concentrate on sales agreements and legal and other administrative issues.

 Therefore, a little guidance can prove vital for a healthy outlook of the business.
 It is recommendable that the small business owner seeks advice.
 However, learning from other’s experiences to effectively manage cash flows can also be beneficial.

 The first piece of advice is to be able to use the money to earn money.
 Sounds easy, but this is where many businesses fail to gain profits.
 Opening an interest-bearing account and a money market account is the first step on the ladder.

 E.g. in our previous experience, we found that in Dubai, a company is required to maintain liquid assets that exceed the expected expense of next year.
 This usually amounts to a huge cash balance.
 Therefore, it is recommendable to keep this cash in a money market account allowing the business to earn profits from it.